 - Prusa, Ender, Creality and MakerBot 3D printers

 - Elegoo Mars resin printer

 - Epilog Fusion M2 32” x 20” 40-Watt laser engraver

 - Drill press, band and chop saws

 - Full range of hand tools

-Within weeks of opening the lab, faculty were using the space to enhance their teaching, by scaling up favorite lessons and reimagining project-based approaches to others.
-Physics teachers switched from a demonstration to having students measure force and momentum using a ball and the lab’s generous 65-foot length.
-Middle School math teachers gave algebra a real-world application by having students calculate the trajectory of paper airplanes propelled from a custom-built launcher.
-Students also took initiative: sculpture students began to use new tools to manipulate wood and metal, and one senior proposed and co-taught a Spring Intensive on bicycle building that was only possible with the tools and space provided by the Beta Lab.
+From the lab’s unveiling, faculty have been using the space to enhance their teaching, by scaling up favorite lessons and reimagining project-based approaches to others.
+Physics teachers have students measure force and momentum using a ball and the lab’s generous 65-foot length.
+Middle School math teachers give algebra a real-world application by having students calculate the trajectory of paper airplanes propelled from a custom-built launcher.
+Students also take initiative: sculpture students use tools to manipulate wood and metal, and a senior proposed and co-taught a Spring Intensive on bicycle building that was only possible with the tools and space provided by the Beta Lab.

 As with the concept of “Beta testing,” Berkeley Carroll opened the lab with thoughtfully developed ideas about how the space could be used, but with the expectation that users -- students and teachers -- would reveal how the lab can grow and improve.
 The Beta Lab provides the space to accommodate equipment and materials for which we haven’t yet planned, and we are excited to see the creative and critical projects our students and faculty dream up in the months and years to come.